stephenharris/WordPressBehatExtension/README.md

 ## How to help

-This project needs a lot of love.
-The contexts could do we some improved structuring and refactoring to keep things DRYer.
-It also lacks a consistant coding standard.

-You can help by
+This project needs a lot of love :).
+You can help by doing any of the following

- - Opening an issue to request a context
+ - Opening an issue to request a context / step definitions
- - Submitting a PR to add a context
+ - Submitting a PR to add a context / step definition
+ - Submiting a PR to add to or improve the documentation
+ - Opening an issue you have questions or find any bugs
- - Just using this extension in your development / testing workflow
+ - Just using this extension in your development / testing workflow and providing your feedback